Open Floor 2026 Series

 About Paulina

-Paulina Huynh Nhu is a queer Vietnamese creative, dancer, choreographer, and storyteller.
-She has been teaching heels and sensual movement since 2020 and currently teaches regular slots at On One Studios and Revel Room Studios in San Jose.
-Paulina has been a member of several Bay Area dance teams and is currently a member of Side Piece, a project team based out of Oakland.
-From April 2023 through April 2025, she created and directed Collective POV, a movement group centered on exploring sensuality through movement and building community through collaborative growth.
+Paulina Huynh Nhu is a queer Vietnamese dancer, choreographer, and storyteller who has taught heels and sensual movement since 2020 at On One Studios and Revel Room Studios in San Jose.
+She has choreographed for and performed at Bay Area showcases including DAMSF, Complex Dance Competition, Onyx Dance Competition, On One Studios Open Floor, World of Dance Bay Area, SF Pride, and Prelude NorCal Jrs.
+From 2023 to 2025, she also created and directed Collective POV, a movement group centered on sensuality, collaboration, and community growth.

 About Paulina

-Paulina Huynh Nhu is a queer Vietnamese creative, dancer, choreographer, and storyteller.
-She has been teaching heels and sensual movement since 2020 and currently teaches regular slots at On One Studios and Revel Room Studios in San Jose.
-Paulina has been a member of several Bay Area dance teams and is currently a member of Side Piece, a project team based out of Oakland.
-From April 2023 through April 2025, she created and directed Collective POV, a movement group centered on exploring sensuality through movement and building community through collaborative growth.
+Paulina Huynh Nhu is a queer Vietnamese dancer, choreographer, and storyteller who has taught heels and sensual movement since 2020 at On One Studios and Revel Room Studios in San Jose.
+She has choreographed for and performed at Bay Area showcases including DAMSF, Complex Dance Competition, Onyx Dance Competition, On One Studios Open Floor, World of Dance Bay Area, SF Pride, and Prelude NorCal Jrs.
+From 2023 to 2025, she also created and directed Collective POV, a movement group centered on sensuality, collaboration, and community growth.

 Enrollment Fee